yshnb/php-monadic/README.md

 ### ListLike

 ListLike represents list type (class).
-List is a reserved word in PHP.
+Because list is a reserved word in PHP, this type is called ListLike.

 ```
 <?php